Madeleine Rolland

 Madeleine Rolland, Elena Stasova, and Gabrielle Duchêne (l-r) in August 1934 at the world gathering of women.

 Madeleine Rolland (October 17, 1872 – April 1, 1960) was a French translator and peace activist.
 She was affiliated with the French section of the Women's International League for Peace and Freedom (WILPF).

 Biography

 Madeleine Rolland was born in Clamecy, October 17, 1872.

 She passed the Agrégation in English in 1901, and then taught in Paris at the Guild (future Franco-British Institute).

 From 1919, she filled the roles of secretary and interpreter for her brother, Romain Rolland.
-That same year, she joined WILPF.
+That same year, she joined the Women's International League for Peace and Freedom (WILPF).

 Rolland was a translator, most notably of Tess of the d'Urbervilles by Thomas Hardy, but also À quatre voix by Rabindranath Tagore.